URL shortening: History

 On 14 December 2009 Google announced a service called Google URL Shortener at goo.gl, which originally was only available for use through Google products (such as Google Toolbar and FeedBurner) and extensions for Google Chrome.
 On 21 December 2009, Google introduced a YouTube URL Shortener, youtu.be.
 From September 2010 Google URL Shortener became available via a direct interface.
 The goo.gl service provides analytics details and a QR code generator.
 On 30 March 2018 Google announced that it is "turning down support for goo.gl over the coming weeks and replacing it with Firebase Dynamic Links" (although existing goo.gl links will continue to function).
+On July 18, 2024, Google announced that existing Google URL shortener URLs will stop working as of August 25, 2025.
+Google will add an interstitial page to warn users about this starting August 23, 2024.

 Advantages

 The main advantage of a short link is its brevity.
 Depending on the transcription used, it might be more easily communicated and entered without error.
 To some extent it can obscure the destination of the URL; this may be advantageous, disadvantageous, or irrelevant.